nyc-crh/site/content/key-concepts/_index.md

 </details>

-  <details class="mb-3 readmore"><summary class="pb-3"><h2>9.
+  <details class="mb-3"><summary class="pb-3"><h2>9.
 Historically marginalized communities seek self-determination in education, and have created their own schools, spaces, and institutions to achieve this goal.</h2></summary>

 Imagine an all-Black youth club, or a school for Deaf children led by Deaf educators.
 Are these examples of segregated institutions?